Otoplasty (Ear Correction)

 What is an otoplasty?

-This procedure can be performed for aesthetic (cosmetic) purposes or for medical/functional reasons, the latter being dependent on strict Medicare eligibility criteria.
-From 1 November 2018, this procedure was deemed by Medicare to be purely aesthetic (cosmetic) for patients aged over 18 years old.
+This procedure is conducted for either aesthetic (cosmetic) purposes or medical/functional reasons, with the latter being subject to specific Medicare eligibility criteria.
+As of 1 November 2018, Medicare categorises this procedure solely as aesthetic (cosmetic) for patients aged 18 years and above.

 Is an otoplasty right for me?

 How is otoplasty surgery performed?

 The surgery is performed in Perth in a fully-accredited hospital.
 The surgery can be performed as a day procedure or alternatively with a short hospital stay, under either local anaesthesia (with or without sedation) or general anaesthesia, depending on your general health and the extent of the procedure.
-The procedure takes about 1 hour and recovery is usually rapid.
+The procedure takes about 1 hour.

-Are there any complications with ear correction surgery?
+Are there any risks and complications of otoplasty surgery?